Past Fellows Talk

-I completed 2 years of combined clinical and research training with my Partners Healthcare Addictions Psychiatry Fellowship.
-The research component was based at the MGH Center for Addictions Medicine.
+I completed two years of combined clinical and research training with my Partners Healthcare Addictions Psychiatry Fellowship.
+The research component was based at the MGH Center for Addiction Medicine.

-As a fellow, I worked on multisite clinical trials, imaging studies on medication development and industry sponsored studies.
-This broad exposure gave me the opportunity of learning the intricacies of clinical research.
-The experience was paired with staff and manuscript meetings and the CAM grand rounds, complementing my academic development as I acquired and improved my statistical and writing skills, and my knowledge about research methods and the biology of substance use disorders.
+As a fellow, I worked on multisite clinical trials, imaging studies on medication development, and industry-sponsored studies.
+This broad exposure gave me the opportunity to learn the intricacies of clinical research.
+The experience was paired with staff and manuscript meetings and CAM Grand Rounds, complementing my academic development as I acquired and improved my statistical and writing skills, and my knowledge about research methods and the biology of substance use disorders.

-The fellowship helped me obtain a position at the Clinical Neuroscience Research Unit of the Connecticut Mental Health Center/Yale University School of Medicine, where I am an Instructor.
-My research has led to NIH grant applications, Scholar awards, and manuscripts contributing to our understanding and the treatment of cocaine use disorder.
+The fellowship helped me obtain a position in the Clinical Neuroscience Research Unit of the Connecticut Mental Health Center/Yale University School of Medicine, where I am an instructor.
+My research has led to NIH grant applications, scholar awards, and manuscripts contributing to our understanding of and the treatment of cocaine use disorder.